 Focus on the photos.

 Clear, beautiful photos are a must if you want to sell someone on your house.
-With most listings, you get 25 photos.
+With most listings, you get up to 25 photos.
 You may not use all of them, but you want each photo to be engaging and beautiful.
 Clean up your house first.
 Make sure everything is in its place.
 If you have already moved out, try a staging company.
 A staging company will bring in furniture for a fee so that potential customers can envision what it will look like.

 - Usually your Realtor will take the photos of your home, but you can supply your own photos if you'd prefer.
-Contact your Realtor to ask the best way to provide the photos to them, such as through email or a shared drive.

 Hold the camera steady.